eXpandFramework/Reactive.XAF/src/Modules/Reactive.Logger.Hub/Readme.md

 [![GitHub issues](https://img.shields.io/github/issues/eXpandFramework/expand/Reactive.Logger.Hub.svg)](https://github.com/eXpandFramework/eXpand/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3AStandalone_xaf_modules+Reactive.Logger.Hub) [![GitHub close issues](https://img.shields.io/github/issues-closed/eXpandFramework/eXpand/Reactive.Logger.Hub.svg)](https://github.com/eXpandFramework/eXpand/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+sort%3Aupdated-desc+label%3AStandalone_XAF_Modules+Reactive.Logger.Hub)
 # About

-The `ViewEditMode` module controls the state of DetailView.ViewEditMode.
-Choose `Edit` mode to open a `DetailView` in edit mode.
+The `Reactive.Logger.Hub` module can be used as a Server which you can install in your app to transmit the pipeLine flow or as a client that can connect and receive messages from the server.
+For more head to the details section.

 The module uses the next two strategies:
-1. It monitors the `DetailView` creation and modifies its ViewEditMode property according to model configuration.
-However later ViewEditMode property modifications are allowed.
+1. It monitors the `DetailView` creation and modifies its Reactive.Logger.Hub property according to model configuration.
+However later Reactive.Logger.Hub property modifications are allowed.
-2. It monitors the `ViewEditMode` modifiation and cancels it if the `LockViewEditMode` attribute is used.
+2. It monitors the `Reactive.Logger.Hub` modifiation and cancels it if the `LockReactive.Logger.Hub` attribute is used.
 ## Installation
 1. First you need the nuget package so issue this command to the `VS Nuget package console`

-   `Install-Package Xpand.XAF.Modules.ViewEditMode`.
+   `Install-Package Xpand.XAF.Modules.Reactive.Logger.Hub`.

     The above only references the dependencies and nexts steps are mandatory.

 2. [Ways to Register a Module](https://documentation.devexpress.com/eXpressAppFramework/118047/Concepts/Application-Solution-Components/Ways-to-Register-a-Module)
 or simply add the next call to your module constructor
     ```cs
-    RequiredModuleTypes.Add(typeof(Xpand.XAF.Modules.ViewEditModeModule));
+    RequiredModuleTypes.Add(typeof(Xpand.XAF.Modules.Reactive.Logger.HubModule));
     ```

 The module is not integrated with any `eXpandFramework` module.
 You have to install it as described.